Your Basket

 Biochar’s structure helps protect other forms of organic carbon by:

-Together, these mechanisms improve the efficiency of soil carbon-building efforts.
+Together, these mechanisms can improve the efficiency of soil carbon-building efforts.

 From Soil Health to Climate-Resilient Landscapes